 Johnson proposed limiting screen time and selecting a few trusted sources through your choice of technology, so you are relatively informed about what directly affects your county or state.
 “We don’t need to be watching for the next dramatic piece of news with the death toll or how many people are affected by the virus.
 Disconnect from news channels or social media often, and limit screen time,” Johnson advised.

 Focus on the Positive

+Try to focus on the positive, instead of the negative which is easy to let happen during difficult times.
 “Shift your thinking to that no matter how small or large the positive, we express gratitude.
-And, remember that this situation is temporary,” Holst said.
+And, remember that this situation is temporary,” Johnson said.

 Staying in doesn’t mean you have to be secluded or cut off from friends, family or loved ones.
-Both Johnson and Holst said to embrace ways of communicating with and checking on loved ones such as video chatting.
+Johnson said to embrace ways of communicating with and checking on loved ones such as video chatting.

-COVID-19 has changed the landscape of entire communities and industries.
-Johnson and Holst urge not to be afraid or embarrassed to ask for help whether that be from a mental health provider, neighbor or friend.
+- COVID-19 has changed the landscape of entire communities and industries.
+Johnson urged not to be afraid or embarrassed to ask for help whether that be from a mental health provider, neighbor or friend.